cloyolaangosto/SBTN_Land_LEAFs/LEAFs/README.md

 ## LEAFs availability and selection
 ### SOC and Soil Erosion
-SOC and soil erosion LEAF are associated with land use and should be selected based on the companies' land use.
+SOC and soil erosion LEAF are associated with land use and should be selected based on the companies' land use for a given ecoregion or subcountry region.

 LEAFs are were calculated for 42 different land use classes, following Morais, Teixeira & Domingos (2019), including 28 agricultural, 15 forest (Needleleaf_Evergreen_Warm_temperate_moist has been eliminated as it's an empty output.), and 1 grassland.